 Besides the distance, the proximity also depends on the length of time.
 A playable space can be very close, but when it is not easy to reach - due to physical barriers such as highways or unsafe features - it is still far away.
 The walkability also declines when places aren't interconnected by a good infrastructure.
-Expressed in time people often speak of a ten-minute walking radius and policy makers sometimes speak about the twenty-minute neighborhood (using active transport: walking, cycling, public transport).
+Expressed in time people often speak of a ten-minute walking radius to shops, public transport and other facilities.
+And policy makers sometimes speak about the twenty-minute neighborhood (using active transport: walking, cycling, public transport).
 In the next chapter (WHAT) you can read the specific actions to realize this.

+For kids it is extremely important that the public spaces are challenging.
+When there are exciting elements these spaces have a long-term attraction.
 Kaboom!, the American non-profit dedicated to bringing balanced and active play into the daily lives of all kids, calls this 'wondrous'.
 Meaning that a place should encourage adventure, exploration, and imagination.
-A stimulating playscape that feels new every time they visit it.
-So that children’s play can evolve and increase in complexity over time, as their abilities progress.
+So we should look beyond the conventional playground (monotonous, flat, sterile, fenced-off and age-defined) with its fixed and manufactured play equipment.
+Kids want a stimulating playscape that feels new every time they visit it.
+So that play can evolve and increase in complexity over time, as their abilities progress.
 And meeting the needs of children: the uncertainty and challenge of much play is a very large part of its appeal to them.
 In addition, it enhances the development of their brains and bodies, making them more adaptable and resilient as they grow.
 And kids need - although parents sometimes think differently - small dose of danger.
 They need to tumble sometimes.
 Scanning and pushing boundaries is unique to playing and growing up.
 That helps to develop their risk assessment.